 Quantum Threats Are Here!
-Is Your Data Safe? - YaNoticias
+Is Your Data Safe? - YANoticias

 Scope Technologies (SCPCF) has announced a significant change in strategy, deciding to halt the development of its GEM platform temporarily.
 The company will redirect its efforts towards enhancing its Quantum Secure Encryption (QSE) solutions due to rapid advancements in quantum computing and escalating fears regarding potential data breaches.

-The QSE Group specializes in groundbreaking technologies such as quantum-proof encryption, immutable decentralized cloud storage, and a NIST-compliant technology stack.
+The QSE Group specialises in groundbreaking technologies such as quantum-proof encryption, immutable decentralised cloud storage, and a NIST-compliant technology stack.
 These solutions are crucial for businesses aiming to safeguard their information against imminent quantum threats.

-Scope Technologies recognizes the urgency of the situation, referencing significant 2024 breakthroughs in quantum chip technology and the looming danger posed by ‘Harvest Now, Decrypt Later’ attacks.
-The founder of the company, Sean Prescott, has emphasized the importance of immediate protective measures, stating that addressing quantum threats now is critical, rather than waiting for widespread quantum computing deployment.
+Scope Technologies recognises the urgency of the situation, referencing significant 2024 breakthroughs in quantum chip technology and the looming danger posed by ‘Harvest Now, Decrypt Later’ attacks.
+The founder of the company, Sean Prescott, has emphasised the importance of immediate protective measures, stating that addressing quantum threats now is critical, rather than waiting for widespread quantum computing deployment.

 The Future of Quantum Security: Implications Beyond Technology